trams242/sshupdate/README.md

 Getting started is fairly simple.
 Please note, that we currently support EL6 so the following assumes you're running on a EL6-host.

 1. Download sources

    Either download the zip: https://github.com/trams242/sshupdate/archive/master.zip

      or

    If you have git, download via git: git clone https://github.com/trams242/sshupdate.git

 2. Enter the source directory and run the command:

    On machine with sources: ./init.sh init

 3. Install the server RPM

-   On machine with sources: scp <rpm-file-created-from-init.sh> <manager-hostname>:
+   On machine with sources: scp &lt;rpm-file-created-from-init.sh> &lt;manager-hostname>:

-   On manager: rpm -ivh <rpm-file-created-from-init.sh>
+   On manager: rpm -ivh &lt;rpm-file-created-from-init.sh>

 4. Install the client RPM
-   On machine with sources: scp <rpm-file-created-from-init.sh> <client-hostname>:
+   On machine with sources: scp &lt;rpm-file-created-from-init.sh> &lt;client-hostname>:

-   On client: rpm -ivh <rpm-file-created-from-init.sh>
+   On client: rpm -ivh &lt;rpm-file-created-from-init.sh>

 5. Patch for fun and profit
-   On manager: sshupdate patch <client-hostname>
+   On manager: sshupdate patch &lt;client-hostname>